 I spent my birthday weekend in New Orleans with some friends.
-I remember feeling lost.
+For whatever reason, I remember feeling lost.
 I was constantly dodging bodies in the crowded city when all I wanted to do was curl up on the couch and stay there forever.
 When Jake and I got home, I asked if we could take a break from people for a little while.
 I was drained from interviewing and socializing and needed a break to relax and reflect.

 A few weeks later, late March 2020, just as cities began locking down and quarantine was in full swing, I accidentally burned myself after spilling near-boiling water on most of my leg.
 The pain was unlike anything I had ever experienced—I almost passed out.
 Medical supplies were in short supply due to panic buying so we had to improvise.
 Jake had to use finger gloves when he couldn’t find sterile hand gloves at the pharmacy.
 I rationed the burn cream and gauze.
 I couldn’t walk for weeks, much less practice yoga, run, or exercise.
 I started to feel sad and lonely more often than not.
 I was curled up in bed everyday not socializing just like I wanted though—the irony was too much.